 Don't be fooled by the fancy modern architecture and by catchy nicknames like “Manhattan on the Meuse.”
 Rotterdam has an old and stunningly beautiful part of town.
-Only it is not in the city centre as you might expect – for grim reasons.
+Its roots trace back to the Dutch Golden Age when it flourished as a vital centre for shipbuilding and trade, particularly in herring fishing and distillation industries.

 Delfshaven: The old part of town

 When in Rotterdam, you never ask about the old part of town.
-Especially not if you are German.
+Especially not if you are German (like the author this article :) ).
 Rotterdam’s city centre was nearly levelled in May 1940, killing almost 900 people and making 85,000 homeless in the German bombing of Rotterdam, also known as the Rotterdam Blitz.
 After hardly any buildings were left in the historic centre and most of the canals were filled with rubble from the demolished houses, the city started to reinvent itself.

 The city inhabitants filled up the remaining canals with rubble too and built their metropolis on the resulting plain.
 The phoenix-like rise from the ashes gave way to more creativity and exciting architecture than visible in many other cities in the Netherlands.